What Air Balancers Need To Know About Accuracy, Tolerance and Resolution.

 Tolerance is not defined as an error, but as a limit of permissible deviation of a measurement from the specified value, according to Measuring Technology, a handbook by Siemens.

-Tolerances can be absolute values, such as temperature degree, or as relative values, such as percentage of the measuring range.
+Tolerances can be absolute values, such as temperature degree, or relative values, such as percentage of the measuring range.
 They can be defined asymmetrically as a plus or minus tolerance or symmetrically as a plus-minus tolerance, according to Measuring Technology.

 The smallest change of air pressure, temperature or humidity can unbalance an environment.
 A low tolerance creates an HVAC system with little room for error, resulting in a more consistent and correct environment.